ASTM F2559 Sterilizable Peel Pouch Package Testing

 Keystone provides comprehensive reports shortly after completion of the testing.
 When packages do not meet the requirements, we assist with finding solutions.
 Lastly, Keystone takes a consultative approach throughout the entire test program.
 Our proven consultative process helps avoid product launch delays.

 For this test, the peel pouches are categorized as chevron, header, and corner peel.
 The pouches are generally made through heat sealing or cohesive cold sealing.
-Either way, the seal is meat to be peeled open.
+Either way, the seal is meant to be peeled open.
 The pouch can be porous, nonporous, or a combination but must meet the printing requirements outlined in the standard.

 Scope of ASTM F2559 Package Testing